Mary Romero, Curator

 Hailey started an internship the Nez Perce County Historical Society during her undergraduate degree in 2015.
 She quickly transitioned into a Museum Assistant; a position which she held for nearly two years.
 After graduating with a History degree from Lewis-Clark State College in 2017 she moved up to Fairbanks, Alaska where she worked at the Fairbanks Children's Museum as a Development Associate for two years.

 Excited to be back in the Lewis-Clark Valley, Hailey's looking forward to working in a history museum again and building connections in the community.
 Her favorite part about working at the Historical Society is meeting visitors, and helping them explore the Lewis-Clark Valley.
-Her personal interests include traveling, genealogy, sewing, reading, and buying and selling vintage clothing.
+Her personal interests include traveling, genealogy, sewing, reading, and selling vintage clothing on Etsy.

 Melody Keith, Museum Assistant